One In 59 U.S. Children Suffers From Autism, Shows New CDC Report

 “With prevalence of autism spectrum disorder reaching nearly 3 percent in some communities and representing an increase of 150 percent since 2000, autism spectrum disorder is an urgent public health concern,” states the report.

-According to the ADDM, which monitored the health and special education records in these children, the new figures don’t necessarily reflect a rise in the number of autism cases but could in fact be put down to an improvement in recognizing and diagnosing the condition.
+According to the ADDM, which monitored the health and special education records in these children, the new figures don’t necessarily reflect a rise in the number of autism cases but could, in fact, be put down to an improvement in recognizing and diagnosing the condition.

 The data also revealed an important detail: autism prevalence has increased in Hispanic and black children, for which the figures are now approaching those of white children.
 This suggests that early diagnosis in these communities has improved since the last report and that more children are eligible to receive health services at an earlier age.